vcedeno/PLOS_ONE_Pipelines_Supporting_Information/README.md

       * property-inference-pipeline.py: code that runs the pipeline.
       * validateJson.py : code that check files against their JSON schema and terminate gracefully if a verification fails.
+  * jsonInputPipeline
+    * input: property-inference-pipeline.json contains the list of function to execute.
+The example shows how to execute function h1.
+    * schema: JSON schema for input verification.

 ### Invocation
 The following is an example of how to invoke the function h1.
 From the folder S1 _ Software _ Table _ 5 execute: